toolscube/toolscube/docs/CONTRIBUTING.md

-# 🤝 Contributing to Tools Hub
+# 🤝 Contributing to Tools Cube

 Thank you for your interest in contributing!
-This document provides guidelines for contributing to the Tools Hub project.
+This document provides guidelines for contributing to the Tools Cube project.

 ---